numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 keyword arguments are passed in.

-For more help on this function please see section 1.8 (Keyword Paramters for Extension Functions) of the Extending and Embedding tutorial in the Python documentation.
+For more help on this function please see section 1.8 (Keyword Parameters for Extension Functions) of the Extending and Embedding tutorial in the Python documentation.